Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Complex Monge-Amp ere equations with prescribed singularity type

-As the reverse inequality is trivial, the first statement follows.
 To prove the last statement, let $(K_j)$ be a decreasing sequence of compact sets such that $K$ is contained in the interior of $K_j$ for all $j$.
 Then by the first part of the corollary we have that

 hence equality. \end{proof} \begin{coro} If $U$ is an open subset of $X$ then

 \end{coro}

 \begin{proof} Let $(K_j)$ be an increasing sequence of compact subsets of $U$ such that $\cup K_j=U$.
 For each $j$ we set $h_j:=h^*_{K_j,\phi}$.
 By Theorem \ref{thm: capi formula compact} we have that